Wednesday, November 9, 2016

 Election Blues: 4 Tips on Getting Over It

 The election can cause a lot of anxiety, stress and worry about the future.
-Over expecting can put hardship on your emotions as well as physical well being.
+Over expecting can put a hardship on your emotions as well as physical well-being.

-In fact you can develop "election blues" which can make you believe that you don’t count and turn you mood into anger, frustration or disgust.
+In fact, you can develop "election blues" which can make you believe that you don’t count and turn your mood into anger, frustration or disgust.

 The experience overall can feel traumatic in many ways.

 4 tips on how to mitigate the negative effects of the election.

 1. Disconnect from Media

 Disconnect from the onslaught of media and all the opinions.
 Yes, we all have to be informed but being over informed can put a strain on us.
 Too much information and particularly emotionally charged information can cause stress and worry.
 Out of balance of our emotional system can cause anxiety, anger, disappointment, frustration and discontent.

 2. Get Up Off the Chair and Do Something

 Just don’t sit around watching TV or computer thinking you will gain new insight or thing will change any minute.
 Do something, take action is the enemy of anxiety.
 So overcoming anxiety, stress, and worry is best done by channeling your energy and focus on being productive.